Fluffernuttersandwich/Smorgasbord/README.md

 You can press the "All games" dropdown arrow and select 7 Days to Die.
 Make sure - Include "Non-featured" - is also checked.

-Sometimes the Wabbajack App gets stuck, and will only display 50+ ModLists instead of 120+... if this happens:
+Sometimes the Wabbajack App gets stuck (moving slowly), and will only display 50+ ModLists instead of 120+... if this happens:

 Reset Filters, then try again to select Non-Featured ModLists, and the dropdown should be back to 120+ ModLists.

+Or, you might have to exit Wabbajack and reopen it if it gets stuck for more than 30 seconds.

 ![image](https://github.com/user-attachments/assets/6c820a0a-ff11-4fe8-b518-2e2b3f58c0dd)